cxap871210/2023_ORA_TeamB/README.md

  - Constraint 6: maximizing total times in each journey. </br>
 _T_ ≥  ∑<sub>π∈PI</sub> ∑<sub>a∈N</sub> ∑<sub>b∈N</sub> _X<sup>hπ</sup><sub>ab</sub>_ × _t<sub>ab<sub>_ ∀h ϵ H. </br>
 <p align="justify">Every vehicle in each journey has its different traveling time according to the path they are taking.
-The constraint will help the model to choose the maximum number of journey times in each journey to be totaled at the end of the model.</p>
+The constraint will help the model to choose the maximum travelling times in each journey to be totaled at the end of the model.</p>

  - Constraint 7: decision variable constraints. </br>
 _X<sup>hπ</sup><sub>ab</sub>_ ϵ {0,1} ∀a ϵ N, b ϵ N, h ϵ H, π ϵ PI. </br>